 Ergon CF3 Pro carbon seatpost has a very unique two leafs construction.
 This allows a lot of flex from the seatpost itself.
-And you can really feel it even when pedalling on a flat sections.
-For many this is a huge disadvantage but for me it is not a problem and you can really get use to it.
-Especially when advantages of having this kind of seatpost are so apparent.
+And you can really feel it even when pedaling on flat sections.
+For many, this is a huge disadvantage but for me it is not a problem and you can really get used to it.
+Especially when the advantages of having this kind of seatpost are so apparent.

-First thing you will notice while riding on Ergon CF3 Pro Carbon (or it’s Canyon VCLS 2.0 equivalent) is the somehow muted feeling of the road.
+The first thing you will notice while riding on Ergon CF3 Pro Carbon (or it’s Canyon VCLS 2.0 equivalent) is the somehow muted feeling of the road.
 As if you had a puncture.
-But after few more metres on a more challenging ground you will also notice that you don’t have to any more rise your butt to avoid bigger hits.
-You don’t need to do it because there is no more big hits.
-So you can stay seated almost all the time and focus on pedalling and finding the best route possible.
+But after a few more meters on a more challenging ground, you will also notice that you don’t have to any more rise your butt to avoid bigger hits.
+You don’t need to do it because there are no more big hits.
+So you can stay seated almost all the time and focus on pedaling and finding the best route possible.
 This is a ground-breaking change that allows you to go faster for longer periods of time.
-Of course the more exposed the seatpost the more flex you will get.
-Also a variant with 25 mm setback (as I have) will offer you more flex than no setback version.
+Of course, the more exposed the seatpost the more flex you will get.
+Also, a variant with a 25 mm setback (as I have) will offer you more flex than no setback version.

 Is this mean that a pricey CF3 Pro carbon seatpost is not that great addition to your bike when you want to improve the overall comfort?
 Not exactly.
 The case is much more complicated than that.
-First let’s check the Cervelo’s official chart describing what contributes to the overall ride quality at the rear of a drop bar bike (https://www.cervelo.com/en/ride-quality).
-It’s tires.
-On the second place is saddle and only third is a seatpost.
-When you add another parts like shorts and frame (my bike is made from steel which adds a lot of comfort itself) you will notice that we can’t expect a miracles from changing just the seatpost itself.
+First, let’s check the Cervelo’s official chart describing what contributes to the overall ride quality at the rear of a drop bar bike (https://www.cervelo.com/en/ride-quality).
+It’s a tire.
+In the second place is saddle and only third is a seatpost.
+When you add other parts like shorts and frame (my bike is made from steel which adds a lot of comfort itself) you will notice that we can’t expect miracles from changing just the seatpost itself.
 Especially on my test bike where I also use a very comfortable Brooks C17 saddle (which according to Cervelo is more important to overall comfort than seatpost and for sure I will try to verify this in near future).